 It’s best to plan your journey to court in advance so you make sure you have plenty of time on the day of the trial.
-A Witness Service volunteer can help you decide on the best way for you to travel to the court, if you’re not sure.
+If you’re not sure how to get to court, ask someone from the Witness Service - they’ll have local knowledge about the area.

 If you’re driving to court, park somewhere you can stay for the day - the trial could be delayed or go on longer than you expect.

 You can claim expenses for travel, car parking charges and congestion charges.